freeCodeCamp/sendgrid-email-blast/README.md

 ## Error Handling

 As you scale up your email list, you may run in to connection issues and other errors.
-Emails that fail
+Emails that fail are written to the `failedEmails.csv` file.
+When the script is complete, you can manually copy those emails to the `validEmails.csv` file (overwriting the current contents) and run the `email:send` script again.

 ## Credits